mingliecon/GL_PMC/README.md

-# Repository of replication code for: Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects
+# Repository of Replication Codes for: Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects

 Author: Wayne Yuan Gao and Ming Li
 Change of Date: August, 2025